+RECOMMENDATIONS

+Either remove the sealing strips or raise them sufficiently to eliminate their effect upon the belt an idlers.

+MAINTENANCE AND MODIFICATIONS

+MAINTENANCE

 Once the conveyor is fitted with a belt scale, it requires more attention as it is now part of the weighing system.
 Belt scales tend to be looked upon as simply another piece of industrial equipment.
 However, when it comes to performance, this is one item from which so much is expected.
-Since accurate weighing is of prime importance, it is equally important to take good care of the scale and the surrounding area.
-Therefore, for proper scale operation the following conveyor characteristics should be inspected and adjusted as required.
+Since accurate weighing is of prime importance, it should be equally important to take good care of the scale and the surrounding area.
+Therefore, periodic conveyor maintenance is important to proper scale operation which include:

-- " lubrication of all pulley and idler bearings
+- " lubrication of all pulleys and idlers

 - " proper belt tracking and training

 - " proper belt cleaning and scraping

 - " proper belt take-up operation

 - " proper material and spillage control

 Maintenance Precautions: